MLH/Getting-Started-with-TinyMCE/README.md

 );
 ```

 You’ll notice that we have an API_KEY variable that will need to be instantiated at the top of your **script.js** file.
-Once again, this is simply for demo purposes, and you should use an environment variable to hide this data when you push to production.  \
+Once again, this is simply for demo purposes, and you should use an environment variable to hide this data when you push to production.

- \
-<i>If you want to learn more about using ‘dotenv’ head over to [https://hackp.ac/dotenv-instructions](https://hackp.ac/dotenv-instructions),</i>
+<i>If you want to learn more about using ‘dotenv’ head over to [https://hackp.ac/dotenv-instructions](https://hackp.ac/dotenv-instructions).</i>

-For now, you can instantiate a _const _variable that stores your **API_KEY** value.
+For now, you can instantiate a <i>const</i> variable that stores your **API_KEY** value.

 ```js
 const API_KEY = "replace this with your API key"